JT8D-17/opentrack/README.md

 - Looks for `steamapps/compatdata/[appid]` in all Steam libraries.
 - When found, extracts Proton version information from `version` and/or `config_info`.
 - Looks for the Proton runtime specified by that information (taking `/steam/root/compatibilitytools.d` into consideration).
-*Note:Switching an app from Proton > 5.9 back to a version < 5.9 may cause this logic to break.
+*Note: Switching an app from Proton > 5.9 back to a version < 5.9 may cause this logic to break.
 In this case, delete the config_info file from `steamapps/compatdata/[appid]`.
 This is totally safe.*
 - When a Steam app's Proton runtime folder and prefix folder was found, it will be added to the list of available apps.
 - The selected app is stored in the selected opentrack profile when pressing "OK" button.
 - Proton paths are not stored in the opentrack profile for the game; only the appid is.